bripfaff/IDD-Fa18-Lab1/README.md

 **b.
 What line(s) of code do you need to change to change the rate of blinking?**

-The number in the delay function
+The number in the delay() function

 **c.
 What circuit element would you want to add to protect the board and external LED?**

- A Resistor
+ A Resistor so that a minimum resistance is in the circuit.
+This makes sure that all the current isn't forced into the LED at once according to Ohm's Law (I= V/R)

 **d.
 At what delay can you no longer *perceive* the LED blinking?
 How can you prove to yourself that it is, in fact, still blinking?**